GlacioHack/xdem/docs/source/spatialstats.rst

 Non-stationarity in elevation measurement errors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Elevation data contains significant non-stationarities in elevation measurement errors (`Hugonnet et al. (2021) <https://doi.org/10.1038/s41586-021-03436-z>`_, Hugonnet et al. (in prep)).
+Elevation data contains significant non-stationarities in elevation measurement errors.

 ``xdem`` provides tools to **quantify** these non-stationarities along several explanatory variables, **model** those numerically to estimate an elevation measurement error, and **standardize** them for further analysis.